Use Case

 Legal teams sending demand letters, compliance notices, or court filings that require proof of mailing.

-Collections operations that need certified mail proof of service for regulatory compliance.
+Collections operations that need certified mail events and proof metadata for account records.

-Property managers sending lease violations, eviction notices, or security deposit accountings that require delivery proof.
+Property managers sending lease violations, eviction notices, or security deposit accountings that need delivery events attached to tenant records.

 Any software system where certified mail is a required step in a larger workflow.